nwthomas/programming-resources/README.md

 ### Self Care

 - "Be sure to take many breaks, eat healthy meals, and get yourself out of the house as much as possible.
-Don’t stay up so late coding, and always get a good nights rest." - Rachel DiCesare
+Don’t stay up so late coding, and always get a good nights rest.
+I always try to do 10-15 minute breaks.
+I usually eat and drink something and take a step outside to go for a walk." - Rachel DiCesare

+- “Keep the fire alive no matter how weakly or strongly it burns.” - Henry Kim

 - “Take more breaks.
 Use a pomodoro app.
 Sleep as much as you need.
 Go exercise.
 Eat right.
 Shower.” - William Pelton